joyceeqq/ESC-C3G3-Ascenda/README.md

 ## Check backend connection before running project
 ```
 cd backend
-nodemon server
+node server1.js
 ```

+Do ensure that the server is running before moving on to the next step.
 ## How to run project (After cloning + pulling from main)
-cd to the directory `final proj` from your current location
+Open a new terminal and cd to the directory `frontend` from your current location
 ```
-cd final-proj
+cd frontend
 ```
 Execute the below command:
 ```